goodwise/node-tarantool-driver/README.md

 conn.select('test', 'primary', 1, 0, 'eq', [50]);
 ```

-You can use space name or index name instead of id, but it will some requests for get this metadata.
-That information actual for delete, replace, insert, update too.
+You can use space name or index name instead of id, but this way some requests will be made to get and cache metadata.
+This stored information will be actual for delete, replace, insert, update too.

-You can create space 'users' on Tarantool side, where the 'id' index is of UUID type:
+For tests, we will create a Space named 'users' on the Tarantool server-side, where the 'id' index is of UUID type:

 ```lua
 -- example schema of such space